 To play in tune, the most important thing is that the 12th fret must be placed exactly at the middle of the string length.
-If you attach the ukulele neck directly to the 8" tambourine, it won't work, you'll have to put the banjo bridge too near from the tambourine border in order to get a proper intonation.
+If you attach the ukulele neck directly to the 8" hand drum, it won't work, you'll have to put the banjo bridge too near from the tambourine border in order to get a proper intonation.

 THE SOLUTION : making the neck longer.

 I used a block of hard wood and shaped in to fit the neck heel one side and the hand drum the other side.
 I used a dremel, various fillers and sandpaper.